Face transplant: Canada

-In May 2018, the first Canadian complete face transplant was performed under the leadership of plastic surgeon Daniel Borsuk at the Hopital Maisonneuve Rosemont, in Montreal, Quebec.
-The transplant took over 30 hours and replaced the upper and lower jaws, nose, lips, and teeth on Maurice Desjardins, a 64-year-old man that shot himself in a hunting accident.
-At that time, Mr. Desjardins was the oldest person to benefit from a face transplant.
+In May 2018, the first Canadian complete face transplant was performed under the leadership of plastic surgeon Daniel Borsuk at the Hôpital Maisonneuve-Rosemont, in Montreal, Quebec.
+The transplant took over 30 hours and replaced the upper and lower jaws, nose, lips, and teeth on Maurice Desjardins, a 64-year-old man that sustained an accidental gun-shot wound to the face.
+At that time, Desjardins was the oldest person to benefit from a face transplant.

 Full face transplant

 On 20 March 2010, a team of 30 Spanish doctors led by plastic surgeon Joan Pere Barret at the Vall d'Hebron University Hospital in Barcelona carried out the world's first full face transplant, on a man injured in a shooting accident.

 On 8 July 2010, the French media reported that a full face transplant, including tear ducts and eyelids, was carried out at the Henri-Mondor hospital in Créteil.

-In March 2011, a surgical team, led by Bohdan Pomahač at Brigham and Women's Hospital in Boston, Massachusetts, performed a full face transplant on Dallas Wiens, who was badly disfigured in a power line accident that left him blind and without lips, nose or eyebrows.
+In March 2011, a surgical team, led by Bohdan Pomahač at Brigham and Women's Hospital in Boston, Massachusetts, performed a full face transplant on Dallas Wiens, who sustained severe physical injuries to the face in a power line accident that left him blind and without lips, nose or eyebrows.
 The patient's sight couldn't be recovered but he was able to talk on the phone and smell.

-In April 2011, less than one month after the hospital performed the first full face transplant in the country, the Brigham and Women's Hospital face transplant team, led by Bohdan Pomahač, performed the nation's second full face transplant on patient Mitch Hunter of Speedway, Indiana.
-It was the third face transplant procedure to be performed at BWH and the fourth face transplant in the country.
-The team of more than 30 physicians, nurses, anesthesiologists and residents worked for more than 14 hours to replace the full facial area of the patient, including the nose, muscles of facial animation and the nerves that power them and provide sensation.
-Hunter had a severe shock from a high voltage electrical wire following a car accident in 2001.
+In April 2011, the same surgical team at Brigham and Women's Hospital performed a second full face transplant on Mitch Hunter of Speedway, Indiana.

+Spain

+Spain has played a leading role in the development of facial transplantation.
+In March 2010, the hospital Vall d'Hebron in Barcelona performed the world’s first total face transplant.
+The procedure was carried out on March 20 by a multidisciplinary team of 30 professionals led by Joan Pere Barret and lasted approximately 22 hours.
+Unlike the previous face transplants performed which had involved partial grafts, this operation consisted of a full facial allograft.
+The recipient was a young man with severe facial trauma that caused impairment in his breathing, swallowing, and speech.
+The transplant included the complete facial skin and musculature, nose, lips, upper jaw (maxilla), mandible, cheekbones, palate, and teeth.
+The procedure required complex reconstructive and microvascular surgery to ensure proper revascularization of the graft.